brevzin/cpp_proposals/3560_reflection_error_handling/reflection-error-handling.md

 That is why we believe that taking and returning `u8string_view` is essential in order to maintain consistency with the current design of [@P2996R12], which is the result of extensive discussions in SG16.

-To address the usability question, after the SG16 telecon on February 5th, 2025, we decided to provide a dual API, like the rest of [@P2996R12], and have two constructors, one taking `u8string_view` and one taking `string_view`:
+To address the usability question, after the SG16 telecon on February 5th, 2025, we had originally decided to provide a dual API, like the rest of [@P2996R12], and have two constructors, one taking `u8string_view` and one taking `string_view`:

 ::: std
 ```cpp